 Hire a Professional Writer

-And in the “neatness counts” category, be sure to hire a professional copywriter to write and proofread your menu.
+And in the “neatness counts” category, be sure to hire a professional copywriter with a track record of proofreading jobs to write and proofread your menu.
 Misspelled words and poor grammar and punctuation get noticed, and they reflect negatively on you.
 But beyond mere style, concise and compelling copy sells.
 Your niece may have gotten an A on her English composition essay, but that does not necessarily mean she can write irresistible menu descriptions that will make your guests want to buy your product.

 Also, engage the services of a professional layout engineer who can advise on font style and type size.
 Layout menu engineering is truly a combination of art and science.
 Flowery script and a tiny typeface can make a menu difficult to read.
 Hint: if your menu looks like a wedding invitation, you and your guests are headed for a break-up.